earlycoder/agentic-land-verification/README.md

 numbers, Aadhaar numbers, and residential addresses.

 **Deterministic parsing is authoritative; the language model assists but does not arbitrate.** This principle was learned from a concrete failure.
 It is the single most important design decision in the project.

+**Project Management Areas**

+Personally, my passion to explore and learn new technologies works on these principles - BESTIE:

+### 1. Business -
+     Ensure the project supports firm's growth, manages budget and timelines

+### 2. Education -
+     Focus on teaching people how to use the project, Ensures everyone understands the new system

+### 3. Security -
+    Focus on safety and protecting data, Ensure compliance

+### 4. Technical -
+    Focus on tools, codes, Build the actual software

+### 5. Integrated Environment IE -
+    Merge the B, E, S, and T pillars [BEST] into one cohesive ecosystem, Ensures all tools and teams work together smoothly

+### 5. Business - Ensure the project supports firm's growth, manages budget and timelines

 ## **4. Tech Stack**